 STORY UPDATED: check for updates below.

-Did the website of the U.S. Department of Defense remove an article about Army Major General Charles Calvin Rogers who received the Medal of Honor for his actions in Vietnam?
-Here's what we know: The 2021 article no longer appears on the Dod website and the link currently redirects to a 404 page hosted at the exact same URL but with "dei" added to it.
+Did the website of the U.S. Department of Defense (DOD) remove an article about Army Major General Charles Calvin Rogers who received the Medal of Honor for his actions in Vietnam?
+Here's what we know: The 2021 article now appears on the DOD website again, but for a while the link did redirect to a 404 page hosted at the exact same URL but with "dei" added to it.
+At least seven other links on the site still exhibit the same behaviour.
 This story will be updated as we learn more.

-The original article was hosted here under the title "Medal of Honor Monday: Army Maj.
+The original article about Rogers was hosted here under the title "Medal of Honor Monday: Army Maj.
 Gen. Charles Calvin Rogers" with a publication date of November 1, 2021.
 It opened:

 From the 1950's to the 1980's, a lot changed in America and abroad, and Army Maj.
 Gen. Charles Calvin Rogers served through all of it.
 As a Black man, he worked for gender and race equality while in the service.
 But he's perhaps most well-known for his leadership during an intense battle in Vietnam, which earned him the Medal of Honor.